Celebrities who own unusual properties

 The 25-bedroom house was said to be encased in a glass-covered dome, creating a micro-climate inside the property.

-Plans revealed an indoor garden and terrace, as well as several eco-friendly features including rooftop solar panels and underground volcanic water heaters.
+Plans revealed an indoor garden, terrace and several eco-friendly features, including rooftop solar panels and underground volcanic water heaters.

 But all was not quite as it seemed.
 According to a report in fashion bible Vogue, the couple denied knowing anything about the house.
 And there appears to be no trace of the unique property on the legendary island, says Luxury Property Turkey.
 Still, it makes for a romantic tale.